Answer:

 In March 2019, USB-IF announced USB 3.2 and again changed the naming structure.
 USB 3.0 is now USB 3.2 Gen 1, USB 3.1 is USB 3.2 Gen 2, and USB 3.2 is USB 3.2 Gen 2×2.

-Note that only the USB-C connector can use the USB 3.2 Gen 2×2 standard.
+Only the USB-C connector can use the USB 3.2 Gen 2×2 standard.

 USB-C: DisplayPort Alternate Mode & Power Delivery

-USB-C can also transfer audio/video signals if your device supports DisplayPort Alternate Mode.
-Additionally, it can charge a device, if it supports USB PD (Power Delivery), up to 100W (depending on the device).
+Additionally, it can charge a device if it supports USB PD (Power Delivery) with up to 100W (depending on the device).

-Thunderbolt 3 & USB4
+Thunderbolt & USB4

 Thunderbolt 3 controller shares the same connector type as USB-C but offers up to 40Gbps of data transfer (with short active cables) or 20Gbps (with long passive cables).
 It also supports DisplayPort Alternate Mode and Power Delivery up to 100W.